DeltaFoxtMike/DeltaFoxtMike/README.md

 ## Quick facts 💣

+🔤 I have an very good level of English (I have to talk about my projects at international events, I have no choice!), this year I plan to achieve B2.

-🔫 Secretly I would like to work on a [military project](https://it.wikipedia.org/wiki/AgustaWestland_AW129).
+🔫 I would love to work on a [Military Project](https://it.wikipedia.org/wiki/AgustaWestland_AW129).

-😑 I like math, even if the school system in Italy manages to make everyone hate it.

-👯‍♂️ I created together with [IsTk0](https://github.com/istk0) [(visit his site)](https://istk0.github.io/) a company called **[Aronky Technologies](https://github.com/AronkyTechnologies)**!

-🛫 I love aviation and would like to take the [Private Pilot License (PPL)](https://atpflightschool.com/become-a-pilot/flight-training/private-pilot-license.html)!
+♟️ I am a [Chess Grandmaster](https://en.wikipedia.org/wiki/Grandmaster_(chess)).
+Just joking, but i really like Chess!

 🚗 I often listen to [Phonk](https://open.spotify.com/playlist/37i9dQZF1DWWY64wDtewQt) music, it should be more popular!

-🤖 Artificial Intelligence fascinates me, I would like to do some projects, but it requires a lot of effort.
+👔 I love dressing well, something that has completely disappeared among people of my age.